-To allow ample time for the application process, you should complete and submit an application for admission a minimum of three months in advance of the semester that you would like to enter Dordt College.
+To allow ample time for the application process, you should complete and submit an application for admission a minimum of three months in advance of the semester that you would like to enter Dordt.
 For the fall semester, the preferred deadline is April 1, although maximum financial aid consideration is given to applicants who are admitted prior to January 15.
 For the spring semester, the preferred deadline is October 1.

 Complete an application: Completing an application is free for all international applicants.
 To apply online now, create an account and begin an application.

-Transcripts of high school or university coursework: Dordt College requires the submission of official English transcripts of all high school (grades 9-12) and prior university coursework.
+Transcripts of high school or university coursework: Dordt requires the submission of official English transcripts of all high school (grades 9-12) and prior university coursework.
 A minimum grade point average (GPA) of 2.25 on a 4.0 scale is required of all students for admission.

 The mailing address is:

-Dordt College Office of Global Education
+Dordt University Office of Global Education

 Sioux Center, IA 51250-1697 USA

-English-language proficiency: Dordt College requires a score of at least 79 on the Internet-based TOEFL (iBT) or a 6.5 band on the IELTS for admission of international students for whom English is not their first language.
+English-language proficiency: Dordt requires a score of at least 79 on the Internet-based TOEFL (iBT) or a 6.5 band on the IELTS for admission of international students for whom English is not their first language.